jangroth/aws-certification-notes/devops-engineer-professional.md

 ## Fargate
 * If a container image requires many network connections (e.g. Websocket) it's better installed as multiple tasks across an ECS Cluster
   * One ENI per task
-  * ECS: ENIs per underlying instances:w
+  * ECS: ENIs come from underlying instance

 <a name="5_7"></a>
 ## [↖](#top)[↑](#5_6)[↓](#5_8) GitHub